rubyonjets/jets/docs/_docs/shared-resources-dsl.md

 title: Shared Resources DSL
 ---

 As mentioned in [Shared Resources]({% link _docs/shared-resources.md %}), the `sns_topic` is simply a convenience method that calls the `resources` and `output` methods that add sections to the CloudFormation template.
 Shared Resources inherit from the `Jets::Stack` class.
-By inheriting from the `Jets::Stack` class, Shared Resources are provided a general CloudFormation template DSL.
+By inheriting from the `Jets::Stack` class, Shared Resources are provided access to a general CloudFormation template DSL.
 Here are the main methods of that DSL:

 DSL Method | Description
 --- | ---